 Two questions worth considering:

-Answering those questions will help you get prepared to help customers — and close more sales in 2013.
+Answering those questions will help you get prepared to help customers — and close more sales.